-Our Post 16 Open Evening took place on Wednesday 23rd November 2022 in our covered courtyard.
+Our Post 16 Open Evening will take place on Wednesday 22nd November 2023 in our covered courtyard.

 Information on our courses is available on the Course Guide menu and applications are made on line via Kent Choices.